Dan J. Harkey

 • Is it a multi-manager-managed LLC or a sole-manager-managed LLC?

 • If multiple managers manage the LLC, have at least two managers sign.
-The lender will receive the benefit of the statutory presumption.
+Lendernder will benefit from the statutory presumption.

 Are there any restrictions on the Manager’s ability to sign for loans?
 Please review the Operating Agreement.

-A similar vetting must occur if the Manager is an entity (LLC, Corp, Trust, etc.).
-Please review the organizational documents, resolutions, and an incumbency certificate showing that the individual(s) signing for the Manager is authorized to be the LLC manager and sign LLC documents as Manager.
+A similar vetting process must occur if the Manager is an entity, e.g., (e.g., TrustC, Corp, Trus).
+Please review the organizational documents, resolutions, and an incumbency Certificate that confirms the individual(s) signing on behalf of the Manager are authorized to serve as the LLC Manager and sign LLC documents as such.

 • The LLC is fully and validly organized, existing, and in good standing under the laws of the State of California.

-• The Operating Agreement attached to the Certificate of Incumbency is the agreement currently in effect and governs the LLC.
+• The Operating Agreement attached to the Certificate of Incumbency is the agreement currently in effect, governing the LLC.

 • The Operating Agreement has not been amended, superseded, or modified in any way, or, if it has been, all such changes are attached to the original Operating Agreement.